dsarid/ink-html-manipulation-toolkit/README.md

 Last thing you need to do is to configure your web server to call this program for every request that end with .html extension

 ## Usage
-Inside your website's html files, whenever you want to insert one of the blocks you made insert a line formated like this:
+Inside your website's html files, whenever you want to insert one of the blocks you made, insert a line formated like this:
 ```code
 <!-- @@ "name-of-the-block" -->
 ```
 Do not include the file extension.

 ## Support
-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.
+For support you can open an issue here, or contact via email

 ## Roadmap
 I am plannig to add a bunch of stuff! too many in fact.

 ## Contributing
-DISCLAMER: I made this project mainly for my own learning and practing purposes.
+DISCLAMER: I made this project mainly for my own learning and practicing purposes.
-Therefore, this code may not be the best to contribute to, let alone use in production.
+Therefore this code may not be the best to contribute to, let alone use in production.
 But I appreachiate your interest nonetheless!

 I accept contribution, it would be better if you contact me before sending a pull request, but eitherway I'd review your submission and decide if I want to add it to the project or not.

 This program in its final form designed to work only with web-servers.
-If you stil want to debug it without a web-server you need to replace the get_env() calls with argv[] calls and make sure that you make a valid path to a directory that mimc the use of /etc/html-blocks/ (or make one as root)
+If you still want to debug it without a web-server you need to replace the get_env() calls with argv[] parameters and make sure that you make a valid path to a directory that mimc the use of /etc/html-blocks/ (or make one as root)

 ## Authors and acknowledgment
 I'll add later